hkt01/photo-browser/README.md

 Example app of a simple photo browser.

+[JSONPlaceholder](http://jsonplaceholder.typicode.com/) REST API used for content.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+See documentation below.

 ## Available Scripts